The next leg in our road trip of British Columbia was from Whistler along the Sunshine Coast with stops near Sechelt and in Powell River.

 As we had made the reservation back home, it was advised to be at the ferry terminal 60 minutes before departure.
 The process was very smooth, and we were directed to our priority lane and only had to wait 30 minutes before the loading of the cars started.
 The 45-minute boat trip over the Howe Sound passing between the Bowen, Keats and Gambier Islands is just beautiful.

-As we still needed to catch lunch, we stopped in Gibson at The 101 Brewhouse and Distillery (1009 Gibsons Way) which was right along the Sunshine Coast Highway.
-No poutine or burgers, but we had some Fish & Chips with beer-battered Crispy Cod Bites, Chicken Quesadillas, as well as great Falafel taco with hummus and tahini.
+As we still needed to catch lunch, we stopped in Gibsons at The 101 Brewhouse and Distillery (1009 Gibsons Way) which was right along the Sunshine Coast Highway.
+No poutine or burgers, but we had some Fish & Chips with beer-battered Crispy Cod Bites, Chicken Quesadillas, as well as great Falafel Taco with hummus and tahini.
 I had chosen the Smoked Brisket Melt, served on grilled rye, with sauerkraut, melted cheese, and sour cherry mayo.
-The beers that we tried were Vagabond Dry-hopped Blonde Ale, the award-winning Shingleroof Hefeweizen and super refreshing Tree Top Summer Ale which is infused with spruce tips and has a splash of lemon juice.
+The beers that we tried as part of the 101 flight were the Vagabond Dry-hopped Blonde Ale, the award-winning Shingleroof Hefeweizen and super refreshing Tree Top Summer Ale which is infused with spruce tips and has a splash of lemon juice.
+Additionally, we tried their Uncle Bill’s Pils as well as the I Swear, their very interesting collaboration with Vancouver’s Parallel 49 Brewing, which is a Belgian style Pale Ale with gin botanicals (juniper, coriander, angelica root, cinnamon, liquor root, cubeb berries, grains of paradise, orange peel, and lemon peel).

 After a beautiful drive and stocking up in the local supermarket, we settled into our Airbnb, which was located a couple of kilometers past Sechelt’s town Centre.
 The Lighthouse Marina Pub (5764 Wharf Ave) was recommended both by the Airbnb owner as well as online.
 Due to the Pub part, there is a separate entrance to the right for legal purposes to accommodate families with minors.
 It’s called The Buccaneers, but inside it is still one place with one kitchen.
 The main attraction is the patio view from the patio over Porpoise Bay and the aerodrome, which was indeed pretty spectacular.
 The food was less so.
 My Taco-Spiced Halibut tacos were good, the nachos and pizza and a bit soggy due to the wet toppings.
 Regrettably, the kitchen had sent out a cheeseburger that was actually carbonized on the bottom.
 The smell was so strong that we already notice something was wrong before the burger even hit the table.
 We did get a new (and tasty) cheeseburger, and in the meantime, we killed some time admiring the views as well as the mesmerizing jellyfish that were floating in the harbor and the Canadian Geese walking around.